 Review Summary: Groove, electronics, technicality, and melody

-Overall the EP will definitely impress people who enjoy some great groove sections, great guitar playing and some really atmospheric sections too.
-It's got a great mix of a lot of styles and I think it works swimmingly despite perhaps its overly lengthy portions that probably could have been shortened down just a little bit.
+Overall the EP will definitely impress those who enjoy some great groove sections, great guitar playing, and some really atmospheric sections too.
+It's got a great mix of a lot of styles and I think it works swimmingly.
 Although instrumental, I think ECO has a lot to say even without the aid of lyrics in most cases, and this is the crux of my joy for the project as this aspect resonates with me on quite an emotional level.
 If you are interested in something out of the box and different from other types of Progressive Metal projects out there, this may be the project for you.